fspoettel/blaupause/README.md

 ## About

 This is my (early alpha) boilerplate for web-projects.
-It contains a small SCSS-framework, a Gulp buildprocess (SCSS, js, img & Liverolad) and an optional Statamic twist.
+It contains a small SCSS-framework, a Gulp build-process (SCSS, js, img & Liverolad) and an optional Statamic twist.
 It aims to give you a flexible, UI-less core to get web-projects running quickly.

 ## Installation